 Deloitte believes maximising diversity and inclusion leads to improved business outcomes.
-Deloitte Australia has a female CEO, Cindy Hook.
-Along with senior partner and board member Margaret Dreyer, Hook has championed gender diversity at Deloitte Australia for many years.
-The ‘Inspiring Women’ program encourages female staff through talent identification, development, sponsorship and career opportunities.
+Deloitte Australia runs an ‘Inspiring Women’ program which encourages female staff through talent identification, development, sponsorship and career opportunities.
 For 13 consecutive years, the business has been recognised as an Employer of Choice for gender equality.
 Deloitte Australia also has a LGBTI leadership forum and networking group called GLOBE.
 It coordinates activities, training and awareness sessions.

 Deloitte Australia aims to “make an enduring economic, social and cultural contribution that helps to position Australia for prosperity and sustainability”.
 To further this end, it gave $18 million to not-for-profit organisations in 2016.
 Deloitte Australia also offers it services pro bono to certain community organisations.
 Once a year, on ‘Impact Day’, Deloitte Australia staff spend the day working for charities and community organisations.
 Since 2015, the Deloitte Foundation has been building relationships with community organisations, providing financial and other support to those caught in natural disasters and encouraging Deloitte Australia staff to donate time and money to worthy causes.

 Every year Deloitte Australia recruits “a large number of outstanding graduates… to inject new ideas and energy.”
 As might be expected, those with accounting, actuarial studies, economics, science, IT, engineering, law and maths degrees are welcome to apply.
 What is not so expected is that those from a range of other disciplines – arts, construction management, engineering, graphic/industrial/interior design, psychology and science are also considered.